bugzilla/bugzilla/docs/en/rst/using/understanding.rst

 Flag Requests
 -------------

-If a flag has been defined as 'requestable', and a user has enough privileges to request it (see below), the user can set the flag's status to ``?``.
+If a flag has been defined as :guilabel:`requestable`, and a user has enough privileges to request it (see below), the user can set the flag's status to ``?``.
 This status indicates that someone (a.k.a. "the requester") is asking someone else to set the flag to either ``+`` or ``-``.

-If a flag has been defined as 'specifically requestable', a text box will appear next to the flag into which the requester may enter a Bugzilla username.
+If a flag has been defined as :guilabel:`specifically requestable`, a text box will appear next to the flag into which the requester may enter a Bugzilla username.
 That named person (a.k.a. "the requestee") will receive an email notifying them of the request, and pointing them to the bug/attachment in question.

-If a flag has *not* been defined as 'specifically requestable', then no such text-box will appear.
-A request to set this flag cannot be made of any specific individual, but must be asked "to the wind".
-A requester may "ask the wind" on any flag simply by leaving the text-box blank.
+If a flag has *not* been defined as :guilabel:`specifically requestable`, then no such text box will appear.
+A request to set this flag cannot be made of any specific individual; these requests are open for anyone to answer.
+In Bugzilla this is known as "asking the wind".
+A requester may ask the wind on any flag simply by leaving the text box blank.

 .. _flag-types: